 The key here is to be polite and smile a lot; if they think you’re going to be a problem customer you’ve just alienated the very person who can help you save money.

-So explain what their competitors are offering (10 minutes with a Smartphone while you’re waiting to collect your luggage from the baggage carousel should be long enough) and ask whether they can beat it.
+So explain what their competitors are offering (10 minutes on your smart phone while you’re waiting to collect your luggage from the baggage carousel should be long enough) and ask whether they can beat it.

 Find out how you can enjoy 10% off car hire and a free additional driver with Hertz...